ec-europa/toolkit/docs/profiles.md

 ```

 ## Other profiles
-Toolkit as redesigned to support any drupal profile, in order to use this ressource you should
+In order to use toolkit with a 3rd part profile you should
-modify your `build.project.prop` and define the following information:
+modify your `build.project.prop` and define the following props:

 Example:
 ```
+# Profile configuration.
+# -----------------------
 profile = drupal
 profile.name = standard
+platform.package.version = 7.56

 ```